The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

 Using the Pitney Bowes Reserve Account (FDIC Insured)

-A Reserve Account (FDIC Insured) is a prepaid deposit account used to fund postage for your meter, permit, and mailhouse.
+A Reserve Account (FDIC Insured) is a prepaid deposit account to pay for postage for your meter, permit, and mailhouse.
 Funds are held in an FDIC-insured account at The Pitney Bowes Bank, Inc., and earn interest in the form of postage credits based on the average daily balance.

 - Mail your check with the Reserve Account Deposit Coupon.